kehinderamon/Jira-Service-Management-Toolkit/README.md

 SLA breach detection (flag tickets open longer than X hours based on priority) A scheduled script (cron) that emails a daily ticket summary report License
-MIT — free to use, modify, and share.
+MIT, free to use, modify, and share.